Blackberry Jasmine Iced Tea

 Ingredients

-Jasmine Tea Base
+For the Jasmine Tea Base

-• 1.65 L water
+• 1.65 litres water

-• 6 jasmine green tea bags (or 12 g loose-leaf jasmine green tea) — this one on Amazon
+• 6 jasmine green tea bags — or 12g loose-leaf jasmine green tea — this one on Amazon

-Blackberry Purée
+For the Blackberry Purée

-Citrus & Sweetening
+For the Citrus & Sweetening

-• 2 strips lemon peel (yellow part only, no white pith)
+• 2 strips lemon peel — yellow part only, no white pith

-• 2–3 Tbsp mild honey, to taste — this one on Amazon
+• 2–3 Tbsp mild honey — to taste; start with 2 Tbsp — this one on Amazon

 • Ice